scifir/scifir-units/TO-DO.md

 // TODO: create percentage<double> and percentage<long double> with ppb, ppt and ppq.
 Create also the function is_long_percentage() to test for ppb, ppt and ppq

-// BUGS AND SIMILAR PROBLEMS - HARD (4)
+// BUGS AND SIMILAR PROBLEMS - HARD (3)
 // TODO: check and correct all the warnings of cl.exe with /Wall
 // TODO: -Wall gives a warning for vector_unit_nd with end of non-void function
 // TODO: look at the 1.99 of test_coordinates_2d vs the 2 of the float specialization
-// TODO: check the literal of Ohm initialization in string class to be used instead of IS_UNIX and IS_WINDOWS in all the code files.
-Also, possibly it's needed to add IS_UNIX and IS_WINDOWS there

 // BUILD (3)
 // TODO: support freebsd and openbsd